-To investigate whether the icrRNA is active in interference we challenged Haloferax strain $\Delta C$ expressing the icrRNA (from the high copy plasmid pTA232-telecrRNA) with an invader plasmid (21).
-The invader plasmid contains the protospacer sequence that matches spacer 1 of CRISPR locus C from Haloferax, thus this sequence can be detected by the icrRNA.
+icrRNAs Are Active in Interference-To investigate whether the icrRNA is active in interference, we challenged Haloferax strain ΔC expressing the icrRNA (from the high copy plasmid pTA232-telecrRNA) with an invader plasmid (21).
+The invader plasmid contains the protospacer sequence that matches spacer 1 of CRISPR locus C from Haloferax; thus, this sequence can be detected by the icrRNA.
 Adjacent to the protospacer is the PAM sequence TTC that is one of the six PAMs shown to be active in Haloferax to trigger degradation (21).
-If this invader plasmid is recognised as an invader it is degraded by the defence system and cells cannot grow on selective medium.
-Transformation rates of strains transformed with the invader were reduced more than 100 fold compared to transformation with a control plasmid, showing that the invader plasmid is recognised and degraded (Table 2).
+If this invader plasmid is recognized as an invader, it is degraded by the defense system, and cells cannot grow on selective medium.
+Transformation rates of strains transformed with the invader were reduced more than 100-fold compared with transformation with a control plasmid, showing that the invader plasmid is recognized and degraded (Table 2).
 The same experiment was subsequently carried out with the low copy icrRNA plasmid (pTA409-telecrRNA).
-Again the transformation rates were reduced in comparison to a control plasmid, showing that the lower levels of icrRNA can also trigger the interference reaction.
-Taken together, the icrRNAs can trigger the interference reaction and thus are fully functional crRNAs.
+Again the transformation rates were reduced in comparison with a control plasmid, showing that the lower levels of icrRNA can also trigger the interference